President, Board of Directors; Artistic Director

 A visionary at heart, Melissa enjoys the development and implementation of creative & performing arts programs, camps, workshops and intensives.
 National Youth Theater and The Master’s Studios have provided opportunities to grow her calling to connect the community by way of the stage.
 Her heart’s desire is that at the end of the day and to every final curtain call, each student/actor has experiences & tools to take with them –priceless memories from being in a safe, creative and unique environment where a transformative encounter is possible, Christian character is built, artistic excellence is foundational and valueable learning and understanding is developed for a lifetime!

-Ann Wood has been involved with NYT since its inception in the Houston area, and she has seen the positive impact the program has made on many lives.
-Ann is honored to be part of this organization, which places their priority on the students’ relationship with Christ and spreading the gospel, while still giving each participant a quality theater education.
+Ann has been involved with NYT since 2014 when their family embarked on their first foray into musical theater with NYT’s production of Peter Pan.
+Since that time she has been blessed to have seen the positive impact the program has made on many lives, including her own family.
+She is honored to be part of this organization, which places their priority on the students’ relationship with Christ and spreading the gospel, while still giving each participant a quality theater education.

 Ann holds a Bachelor of Science degree in Agricultural Business Management from California Polytechnic University, San Luis Obispo.
 She also worked for State Farm Insurance for 10 years as an agent and claim representative, as well as having worked in agriculture and economic development.
 She is pleased to bring her experience in marketing, communications and customer service to the board.